MHickey2/Wannabe-Healthy/README.md

  ## 11. Deployment <a name="deployment"></a>

  The Project used Heroku for deployment.
 I used GitPod for development within the project and pushed to the GitHub Repository.
 This in turn updated the Project in Heroku.
-I used Debug = True, during development and other than testing, had it configured so that I could work both locally and could also test the deployed Project on an ongoing basis.
+I used DEBUG = 'DEV' in os.environ, during development and other than testing, had it configured so that I could work both locally and could also test the deployed Project on an ongoing basis.

  <br>